MIX : a Multi-task Learning Approach to Solve Open-Domain Question Answering: Conclusion

 \section{Conclusion}

-We introduced MIX, a multi-task learning approach to solve open-domain question answering, relying on the BM25 algorithm as a \textit{Retriever} to reduce the search space and the powerful RoBERTa language model finetuned to achieve both paragraph re-ranking (\textit{Scorer}) and spans of text extraction (\textit{Extractor}).
+MIX, a multi-task learning approach to solve open-domain question answering, relying on the BM25 algorithm as a \textit{Retriever} to reduce the search space and the powerful RoBERTa language model finetuned to achieve both paragraph re-ranking (\textit{Scorer}) and spans of text extraction (\textit{Extractor}).
 Our system achieves state-of-the-art results on the squad-open benchmark.
-Thus, we showed that a simple pipeline consisting of a retriever, a re-ranker and a reader is sufficient to overcome the issue of comparing 2 possible answers from different paragraphs.
-The novelty of our paper comes from the usage of multi-task learning to allow performing simultaneous re-ranking and reading comprehension.
+Thus, we showed that a simple pipeline consisting of a retriever, a re-ranker, and a reader is sufficient to overcome the issue of comparing 2 possible answers from different paragraphs.
+The novelty of our paper comes from using multi-task learning to allow us to perform simultaneous re-ranking and reading comprehension.
 Our system is particularly adapted to a search engine setting where several results ranked by relevance are provided to the user.
-Our evaluation shows that the results are more limited by the performance of the \textit{Scorer} than by the \textit{Retriever} that reduces the search space of million of paragraphs to a hundred so future research might be directed to the improvement of the \textit{Scorer} performances.
+Our evaluation shows that the results are more limited by the performance of the \textit{Scorer} than by the \textit{Retriever} that reduces the search space of millions of paragraphs to a hundred, so future research might be directed to the improvement of the \textit{Scorer} performances.
 Furthermore, we confirm the finding of \cite{wang2019multipassage}, according to which shorter paragraphs allow better performances on the open-domain QA task.
-Eventually, further improvements might probably be achieved by using heavier language model such as RoBERTa-large.
+Eventually, further improvements might be achieved using a heavier language model such as RoBERTa-large.